 It’s natural to assume a foetal position when lying in a nice comfy bed.
 But think about what happens when you do that!
 Essentially, in the foetal position, you’re closing up your rib cage.
 As your head moves forward towards your knees and you pull your knees up, your ribcage becomes more contracted and therefore your lungs are constricted which means it’s harder to breath well while you’re asleep.

 I challenge you to try it now!!
 Lie flat on your back (with no pillows) on the floor and just breath.
 Notice anything?
-If you’re anything like me (as in human), you’ll notice that it’s a lot easier to breath.
+If you’re anything like me (as in human), you’ll notice that it’s a lot easier to breathe.
 Now try lying in bed in the foetal position – I think you’ll find it’s harder to breathe.

 4. Improved posture/body alignment

 I believe many people suffer needless pain and injury because of bad posture.
 During the first week that I slept on the floor I found it a bit of a stretch on my neck when I lay flat on my back.
 I don’t feel that stretch anymore because I’ve got used to it.
 I believe that initial stretch was due to bad postural habits that were created by my seated-in-front of the computer lifestyle which is commonplace and unavoidable and downright unnatural.
 So, I figure if one’s head is misaligned when you walk then one’s entire body is out of balance and joints have to support pressure in ways they were never supposed to, leading to injury.
 Aside from that, the Quasi Modo posture surely has to lead to the less efficient breathing as mentioned in the previous point.